-No.103-105, the former site of the Thrale Almshouses is now a Wetherspoon's pub, the Furze and Firkin.
+No.103-105 is the former site of the Thrale Almshouses.
 The present building dates from 1932 and was built for Burton's the gentlemen's outfitters and designed in their Art Deco house style by Harry Wilson of Rounday, Leeds.
-The facade is decorated-with-elephant heads and Art Deco motifs.
+The façade is decorated with elephant heads and Art Deco motifs.
 The windows overlooking the High Road are painted cream and at first floor level there is a very decorative "jazz" panel across the front.
-There is a plaque in the alley beside the police station commemorating the opening of the shop in 1932 by Stanley Howard Burton and a 2nd plaque on the facade unveiled by Barbara Jessie Burton also of 1932.
+There is a plaque in the alley besides the Police Station commemorating the opening of the shop in 1932 by Stanley Howard Burton and a second plaque unveiled by Barbara Jessie Burton also dated 1932 facing the High Road.
+Today the ground floor is occupied by a public house.
+A somewhat inappropriate painted timber shopfront was installed in c.1998.

-Beyond Burton's are single storey shops, Nos.
-107-119, which front 18th Century or 19th Century buildings.
-The three windows on the first floor nearest to Bin-ton's were those of William Dyce's home.
+Beyond Burton's are single storey shops fronting 18th Century or 19th Century buildings.
+The three windows on the first floor nearest to Burton's were those of William Dyce's home.
 This is now the "Holland Tringham" public house.

 Nos.
 121-123 date from 1889.
 Built in red brick with white painted stone dressings these handsome fronts have shaped gables.
 No.121 has an unusual glazed shop window on the first floor with delicate patterned glazing bars and window frame.
-No. 123 has bold vertical stripes, which unify the window surrounds and bands of cornice.
+No.123 has bold vertical stripes, which unify the window surrounds and bands of cornice.
 Just above the ground floor a plaque incorporates the initials G.P. and F.P. and the date 1889.
-This is the second site of George Pratt's drapery shop.
+This is the site of a drapery and men's tailoring business run by George Pratt's third son, George Jnr.
+The business was headed by George Jnr. into the 1950's when he was in his 90's.
 A second date plaque in the gable confirms the date AD.1889.
-Swags adorn the window aprons and the first floor windows retain the original decorative fixed sun blinds while on the second floor the windows have fine curved pediments.
-The window cills have the decorative metal window guards.
+Swags adorn the window aprons and the first floor windows retain the original decorative fixed sunblinds while on the second floor the windows have fine curved pediments.
+The window cills have the decorative metal window guards and the gable is furnished with decorative balls.
+The MacDonalds shopfront has most regrettably destroyed the integrity of No.123 by removing the dividing pilaster and creating an ugly double shop unit.